wp-plugins/pdf24-post-to-pdf/readme.txt

 6. You can place PDF links everywhere in your Wordpress Blog

 == Changelog ==

+= 3.3.2 =
+* Added compression feature
+* Added compression option to settings of the plugin
+* Fixed some minor bugs

 = 3.3.1 =
 * Added a fix to work together with the plugin wp-Typography